 Auburn residents overwhelmingly rate the city as a great place to live, work and raise children, but don’t just take their word for it.
 Forbes has consistently ranked Auburn on its lists for Best Places to Retire and Best Small Places for Business and Careers.
 Auburn City Schools has consistently been ranked among the top public school systems in the state and nation.

-Opelika, a city of quaint charm and rich in heritage, enters the new Millennium with a promising future.
-Named with sister city Auburn as part of one of the country's newest Metropolitan Statistical Areas, Opelika is growing by leaps and bounds while maintaining a high quality of life for its 25,000 residents.
+Opelika, Auburn’s sister city, is full of quaint charm and rich in heritage.
+It is a vibrant small town with a high quality of life for its nearly 30,000 residents.
 It remains one of the few cities to provide low-cost electric power through a municipally-owned electric department.

 The Jan Dempsey Community Arts Center host plays, ballets and as art studio, with Auburn University's Telfair Peet Theater features plays and musicals.
 The 29,000 square foot Jule Collins Smith Museum of Art houses the university's art collection, including works by Georgia O'Keefe, Jacob Lawrence and John James Audubon.

 Concerts, clubs and professional sporting events are a short drive away in Birmingham and Atlanta.
 Locally, Chewacla State Park has 696 acres offering a variety of recreational activities.
 In the Auburn area, there are six 18-hole golf courses open to the general public, including the world-class Grand National course on the famous Robert Trent Jones Golf Trail.